arjun2007-prog/TPMS---dmeo-setup/README.md

 const CHANNEL_ID = "YOUR_CHANNEL_ID";
 const READ_API_KEY = "YOUR_THINGSPEAK_READ_KEY";
 ```

-### Hosting
-This is a static file with no server dependency.
-Deploy via any static host:
-- Netlify Drop (drag-and-drop, instant URL)
-- GitHub Pages
-- Vercel

-No build step, no backend, no environment variables required.

----

 ## Notes / Known Limitations

 - **HTTP, not HTTPS, for cloud upload.** The A7672S module's current firmware (`A011B01A7672M7_F`) fails TLS handshakes (`+HTTPACTION: 0,715,0`) against modern cloud edges (Railway, Cloudflare-class TLS).
 ThingSpeak's plain-HTTP endpoint is used as a reliable workaround.
 A firmware update or a TLS-terminating proxy would be required to restore HTTPS support.